-ACP 142 is an end to end protocol, that can map onto various underlying network mechanisms described later.
-ACP 142 transfer data reliably from one system, to one or more recipient systems using an unreliable network layer.
+ACP 142 is a MTA to MTA protocol, that can map onto various underlying network mechanisms described later.
+ACP 142 transfer data reliably from one MTA, to one or more recipient MTAs using an unreliable network layer.
 A brief summary of how it works is as follows:

 - The sender determines the address to use for the set of intended recipient servers.
 There are three options:

 - Single recipient (Unicast).
 ACP 142 is fundamentally a multicast protocol and unicast is a special case.
 For Unicast, the standard address of the recipient server is used.